 Transmission Provider shall acknowledge receipt of the Interconnection Request within five (5) Business Days of receipt of the request and attach a copy of the received Interconnection Request to the acknowledgement.

-.4.
-Deficiencies in Interconnection Request.
+4.4.4 Deficiencies in Interconnection Request under the Serial Interconnection Study Process

-An Interconnection Request will not be considered to be a valid request until all items in Section 3.4.1 have been received by Transmission Provider.
-If an Interconnection Request fails to meet the requirements set forth in Section 3.4.1, Transmission Provider shall notify Interconnection Customer within five (5) Business Days of receipt of the initial Interconnection Request of the reasons for such failure and that the Interconnection Request does not constitute a valid request.
+An Interconnection Request will not be considered to be a valid request until all items in Section 4.4.1 have been received by Transmission Provider.
+If an Interconnection Request fails to meet the requirements set forth in Section 4.4.1, Transmission Provider shall notify Interconnection Customer within five (5) Business Days of receipt of the initial Interconnection Request of the reasons for such failure and that the Interconnection Request does not constitute a valid request.
 Interconnection Customer shall provide Transmission Provider the additional requested information needed to constitute a valid request within ten (10) Business Days after receipt of such notice.
-Failure by Interconnection Customer to comply with this Section 3.4.3 shall be treated in accordance with Section 3.7.
+Failure by Interconnection Customer to comply with this Section 4.4.4 shall be treated in accordance with Section 4.7.

+4.4.5 Deficiencies in Interconnection Request under the Definitive Interconnection Study Process

+An Interconnection Request will not be considered to be a valid request until all items in Section 4.4.2 have been received by the Transmission Provider.

+If an Interconnection Request fails to meet the requirements set forth in Section 4.4.2, Transmission Provider shall notify the Interconnection Customer within five (5) Business Days of receipt of the initial Interconnection Request of the reasons for such failure and that the Interconnection Request does not constitute a valid request.
+The Interconnection Customer shall provide Transmission Provider the additional requested information needed to constitute a valid request within ten (10) Business Days after receipt of such notice.
+At any time, if Transmission Provider identifies issues with technical data provided by the Interconnection Customer, Interconnection Customer and Transmission Provider shall work expeditiously and in good faith to remedy any data issues.
+Failure by the Interconnection Customer to comply with this Section 4.4.5 shall be treated in accordance with Section 4.7.

+Transmission Provider shall determine if the information contained in the Interconnection Request is adequately sufficient to start the Definitive System Impact Study by the close of the Customer Engagement Window.

-.4.
-Scoping Meeting
+4.4.6 Scoping Meeting for Serial Interconnection Study Process.

 Within ten (10) Business Days after receipt of a valid Interconnection Request, Transmission Provider shall establish a date agreeable to Interconnection Customer for the Scoping Meeting, and such date shall be no later than thirty (30) Calendar Days from receipt of the valid Interconnection Request, unless otherwise mutually agreed upon by the Parties.